stealjs/steal/docs/stealjs.md

 balance caching and the number of script requests, resulting in lightning-fast load times.

 ## Quick Start

-The following uses npm and bower to install steal, steal-tools, grunt, and jQuery and creates a little app that writes `Hello World` to the page and build it.
+The following uses npm to install steal, steal-tools, grunt, and jQuery and creates a little app that writes `Hello World` to the page and build it.
 An application does not need to be setup this way to work.
-This is just a common way.
+Other common ways of setting up steal can be found [steal here].

 ### Install